twoBirds/twobirds-core/README.md

 tb( document.body )    // will return any tb instances that are contained in document.body
 ```

-Of there are a lot of chained methods to that selector.
+There are a lot of chained methods to that selector.

 You also have a jQuery-like tb.dom() selector.